TalkingQuickly/talkingquickly.github.io/_posts/2025-08-26-unreasonable-things-i-believe-about-llms.md

 I'm not making any attempt to refute that the above is somewhat crazy, I just think it's probably true.

-If you believe equally crazy things, you'll probably enjoy working with me, so get in touch!
+If you believe equally crazy things, I'd love to chat, please get in touch.

-(And if you don't, there's a good chance you'll find me very annoying to work with!)